DoclerLabs/openstack/openstack-installer/docs/configuration.rst

 - trove: trove cannot check, nor disable certificate checking to OS components.
 - sahara: sahara has some options to allow to set CA certificate or turn the checking off in nova, neutron and cinder, but they're not implemeneted correctly.
-- radosgw: there's no way to specify a custom CA certificate or turn the checking off.

 Settings for TLS connections: